Improve core web vitals

 Web developers need to specify the width and height of an image.
 They should reserve the space of the image.
 If not, texts appear faster, then images replace the space of texts after the page loads fully.
 That is a bad experience.

-Tools to measure Core Web Vitals
+Tools to Measure Core Web Vitals

 1. PageSpeed Insights